 The selections of Mask color include black, white, yellow, red, green, blue, cyan, and magenta.
-Click on Save to confirm the setting.

 Audio (Audio Mode and Bit Rate Settings)

 To edit the audio mode settings, select Streaming > Audio.

 In this page, the administrator can adjust the sound transmission mode, the audio gain levels and the audio bit rate.
 Setting for enabling sound recording to the microSD/SD card is also available.